 Pluff comes as a nicely animated blob with a hi-res overlay, though oddly has a yellow outline, which doesn’t look quite right – but seems to be intentional.
 Other sprites are also of the same nature of detail and merge nicely into the game.

-Graphics are very colorful, and detail is reasonable throughout the game’s quite large map (Considering its a preview), although its very block based in design.
+Graphics are very colourful, and detail is reasonable throughout the game’s quite large map (Considering its a preview), although its very block based in design.
 It’s still functional enough!
 Playability wise, it seems to lack the substance of other games of its kind and a little simplistic, but a fun game none the less!

 It has been believed for years that the game was never actually completed, but recently in 2014 – contributor Asphodel spotted the game on Retrocollector.org, and it seems the game was released in very limited numbers in Poland by LK Avalon back in 1996.
 We haven’t ever seen any reviews of it though or adverts for the game.